sobhan-moosavi/Trajectory_Segmentation/README.md

 __Run Java Code__: You can use any IDE (e.g., [Eclipse](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers)) to compile and and run java codes.
 You only need to create a new java project using the provided source codes.

-__Run Python Code__: You can run them using Jupyter Notebook or ...
+__Run Python Code__: You can run python codes using [Jupyter Notebook](https://jupyter.org/) or using a [Python Interpreter](https://www.python.org/downloads/).
+Please note that you need very basic python libraries such as `numpy` to run the scripts.

 ## Output Format